paloaltoresearch/TF-AID-NP/README.md

 ## Overview

+Industry experts and executives, led by Prof. Willie Lu of former DARPA expert and former Stanford Professor, to join force together for upgrading the national infrastructure to support seamless AI data flow with trust across all networking nodes including wireline backbone and wireless transport and optimize AI data processing including training and inference amongst different multiple data centers and between individual datacenter and distributed edge acceleration nodes as well as wireless transport between mobile wireless users and the connecting AI processing nodes.

+This project is supported by West Lake® Education and Research Services, a division of Palo Alto Research.

-The **AI-Data Networking Protocol (AID-NP)** is a research framework for building the **National AI-Data Training and Inference super-Pool Infrastructure (NAID-TIPI)**—a unified architecture enabling seamless, trusted, ultra-low-latency AI data transport across:
+The **AI-Data Networking Protocol (AID-NP)** is a research and technology framework for building the **National AI-Data Training, Reasoning and Inference super-Pool Infrastructure (NAID-TIPI)** — a unified architecture enabling seamless, trusted, ultra-low-latency AI data transport across:

-- 🌐 **Wireline backbone**: DWDM, RF-over-Fiber, hollow-core fiber interconnects
+- 🌐 **Wireline backbone**: DWDM, RF-over-Fiber, hollow-core fiber interconnects, etc
-- 📡 **Wireless transport**: AI-Native Open Wireless Architecture (OWA) with circuit-switched channels
+- 📡 **Wireless transport**: AI-Native Open Wireless Architecture (OWA) with circuit-switched channels, etc
-- 🏢 **Multi-datacenter coordination**: Hierarchical synchronization for distributed training
+- 🏢 **Multi-datacenter coordination**: Hierarchical synchronization for distributed training and reasoning
-- 📱 **Edge-to-mobile links**: Virtual Mobile Servers (VMS) and OWA virtualization for mobile AI
+- 📱 **Edge-to-mobile links**: Virtual Mobile Servers (VMS) and OWA virtualization for mobile AI and AI-native mobile networks

 ## Why AID-NP?

-Traditional Internet protocols (TCP/IP, UDP, even RoCE/UET) were designed for human-generated, bit-oriented traffic—not for:
+Traditional Internet protocols (TCP/IP, UDP, even RoCE/UET) were designed for human-generated, bit-oriented, packet-based traffic — not for:
 - ✦ **Token-centric AI data flows** requiring sub-millisecond latency
-- ✦ **Gradient synchronization** across thousands of geographically distributed GPUs
+- ✦ **Gradient synchronization** across thousands of, even millions of geographically distributed GPUs
 - ✦ **Data Flow with Trust by Humans (DFTH)** for verified AI-generated content
-- ✦ **Bursty, collective communication patterns** in large-model training
+- ✦ **Bursty, collective communication patterns** in large-model training and inference
+- ✦ **Human-centric physical interaction** in AI-native Robots, SDV, IoT, IoV, etc

 AID-NP proposes a new protocol stack purpose-built for the AI era.